jaqbmucha/clean_homework/README.md

 - Removed code responsible for 'dream' table.
 - Update footer.
 - Added header image with some text (but still need to find better background image).

+[05/02/2021]
+- Menu JS has been roworked - now works through the functions
 ```